samliangsk/samliangsk.github.io/_pages/readings.md

 You might also be interested in Arthur Schopenhauer's essay if you like Nietzsche but more spiritual.

-## Self-Discipline
+## I and the Temple of Earth

-*by Steve Pavlina*
+*by Shi Tiesheng (史铁生)*

-A great book for habit forming, a easily usable book.
+A book I rely resonates to.
+A good read if you are feeling down, or when life is throwing too many lemons at you.

 WebRTC
 ======